What Happens if I Forgot to Send 1099-MISC Last year?

 Providing 1099-MISC to your contractors is equally essential as providing W-2s to your employees.
 Most businesses have systems in place or use third-party services for payroll processing, and they take care of the year-end W-2 filing.
 However, generally, there is no proper system in place for 1099-MISC filing.
 But remember the independent contractors that provide you services during the year need their 1099-MISC form just like employees do their W-2s.
 Know more about Form 1099-MISC.

 You are required to file 1099-MISC with the IRS and provide a copy to your contractors (recipients); if you fail to do either or both, there are penalties that you may have to face.
 These penalties increase with time, so you must file as soon as you realize that you forgot to file your 1099-MISC.

 Do I need to file Form 1099-MISC?

-Let us first check if you need Form 1099-MISC.
-Here are the requirements, and if you meet one or more of these requirements, you may need to file Form 1099-MISC with the IRS and provide your contractors their copies.
+If you meet one or more of the following requirements, you may need to file 1099-MISC with the IRS and provide copies to your contractors.

 For detailed requirements check out 1099-MISC Filing requirements .

 For more information, please read the IRS instructions for Form 1099-MISC.

 Form 1099-MISC must be filed with the IRS by February 28 if filing on paper and March 31 when filing electronically.
 You must also provide a payee statement to your recipients by January 31.
 Check out 1099 deadlines for more information.